josephbudd/okp/README.md

     * receive read only state change messages from the back end.
     * read from the state.

+For the sake of simplicity and logic, I use 2 vscode editors.

+1. An editor for the front end.
-There fore, like using 2 vscode editors.
-One editing the front end and one editing the back end.
-Both editors will also edit the shared folder.
+1. An editor for the back end.
+1. Both editors also edit the shared folder.

 ```shell